joshdholtz/Protocol-Android/README.md

 ````

 <a name='section_model_examples'></a>
-## Using ProtocolClient and different response types
+## Using ProtocolModel and adding custom formats

 <a name='section_protocol_model'></a>
 ### ProtocolModel maps your JSON response to a Java object